Klipper3d/klipper/docs/Endstop_Phase.md

 * This feature is most useful on delta printers and on the Z endstop of cartesian/corexy printers.
-It is possible to use this feature on the XY endstops of cartesian printers, but that isn't particularly useful as a minor error in X/Y endstop position rarely impacts print quality.
+It is possible to use this feature on the XY endstops of cartesian printers, but that isn't particularly useful as a minor error in X/Y endstop position is unlikely to impact print quality.
 It is not valid to use this feature on the XY endstops of corexy printers (as the XY position is not determined by a single stepper on corexy kinematics).
 It is not valid to use this feature on a printer using a "probe:z_virtual_endstop" Z endstop (as the stepper phase is only stable if the endstop is at a static location on a rail).

 * After calibrating the endstop phase, if the endstop is later moved or adjusted then it will be necessary to recalibrate the endstop.